Breeds Category Icon Breeds

 Expect to pay upwards of $1,000 for a puppy.

 White Pitbulls are a rarer color than other Pitbulls, so you can expect to pay a little more for him.
-The average price of a puppy from a reputable breeder, is between $1,000 and $3,000.
-Always look for a breeder who can show you the puppies and their parents in person.
-As well as showing you health clearances, and having a professional website or verified reviews from previous customers.
+The average price of a puppy from a reputable breeder is between $1,000 and $3,000.
+Always look for a breeder who can show you the puppies and their parents in person and who readily shares health screening information.

-If you are set on a white colored Pitbull, the only way to determine if you have a healthy pup, and a non-albino, is to meet the puppies and their parents in person before you commit financially.
+If you’re set on a White Pitbull, the only way to determine if you have a healthy pup and a non-albino is to meet the puppies and their parents in person before you commit financially.
 Alternatively, considering how many Pitbulls there are in rescue centers across the country, you could also consider rescuing one.
-A great place to start is the Pitbull Rescue website.
+They are the top breed euthanized in the United States, which shows just how many end up in shelters.

 White Dog in Field